History of La Cosa Nostra

 Luciano, Costello, and Genovese

-With Maranzano out of the way, Luciano become the most powerful Mafia boss in America and used his position to run La Cosa Nostra like a major corporation.
+With Maranzano out of the way, Luciano become the most powerful Mafia boss in America and used his position to run La Cosa Nostra like a corporation.
 Luciano set up the “Commission” to rule all La Cosa Nostra activities.
 The Commission included bosses from seven families and divided the different rackets among the families.

 In 1936, Luciano was sentenced to 30 to 50 years in prison for operating a prostitution ring.
 Ten years later, he was released from prison and deported to Italy, never to return.
 There, he became a liaison between the Sicilian Mafia and La Cosa Nostra.
 When he was convicted, Frank Costello became acting boss because underboss Vito Genovese had fled to Italy to avoid a murder charge.
 Genovese's return to the states was cleared when a key witness against him was poisoned and the charges were dropped.

-Costello led the family for approximately 20 years until May of 1957, when Genovese took control by sending soldier Vincent “the Chin” Gigante to murder him.
+Costello led the family for approximately 20 years until 1957, when Genovese took control by sending soldier Vincent “the Chin” Gigante to murder him.
 Costello survived the attack but relinquished control of the family to Genovese, who named it after himself.
 Attempted murder charges against Gigante were dismissed when Costello refused to identify him as the shooter.
 In 1959, it was Genovese’s turn to go to prison following a conviction of conspiracy to violate narcotics laws.
-He received a 15-year sentence but continued to run the family through his underlings from his prison cell in Atlanta, Georgia.
+He received a 15-year sentence but continued to run the family through his underlings from his prison cell in Atlanta.

 Valachi Sings—and Lombardo Leads